How to prevent rock climbing accidents

 Cleaning a sport anchor

 Abseil (or if you are an American – rappel) is for climbers to lower themselves down from the anchor.
 A few important things to take note of.
 Always tie a stopper or barrel knot on both ends of the rope.
 The stopper knot will prevent you from abseiling off the ends of the rope.
 The knots also ensure you won’t accidentally pull your rope out of the anchor and drop it.
 If you do drop your rope and your climbing partner is with you on the top of the route then good luck.
 I hope you have a mobile phone with you to call for help.

 Make a middle marking on your climbing rope to help you identify the midpoint of the rope.
 If your rope does not have a mid-point marking you’ll need to run both ends of the rope through your hands to identify the midpoint.
-The midpoint marking on the rope needs to be prominent and the area needs to wide.
+The midpoint marking on the rope needs to be prominent and the area needs to be wide.
 This is so you won’t miss it when you are pulling the rope to get the midpoint to the anchor.

 Always check your gears